japatsu/rubber-arrows/README.md

 Take a look at `Game settings -> Configure Settings -> Rubber Arrows`.

 Available options should be quite self-explaining.
-Try tinkering with them and see if what happens.
+Try tinkering with them and see what happens.

 # Changelog